Resuscitation and organ donation

 DNAR forms and CPR decisions

-If you do not have a DNAR or DNACPR order (do not attempt resuscitation) then medical staff will have to attempt to resuscitate you.
+If you do not have a DNAR or DNACPR order (do not attempt resuscitation), medical staff will have to try to resuscitate you.

 The order can be made after a discussion between you and your doctor, they will sign the paperwork and you will need to keep a copy at home with you, it would leave hospital with you if you were discharged for example and would need to be bought in with you.